OpenSight/StorLever/README.md

 Developers should use the issue system of Github to feedback some bug/requirement to StorLever

-If Developers want to participate in StorLever's development and contribute their code, they should use the pull request mechanism against StorLever's master branch.
+If Developers want to participate in StorLever's development and contribute their code, they should use the Fork + Pull Request mechanism against StorLever's master branch.
-If StorLever adopt your code, we would put your name in Author list.
+If StorLever adopt your code, we would put your name in StorLever author list.
+Thanks for your suppport

 Architecture
 ----------------------